neondatabase/website/next/content/docs/guides/vercel.md

 - `PGPASSWORD`
 - `DATABASE_URL`

-The same variables are set in your preview environment when a branch is created for a preview deployment, and in your development environment if you chose to create a development branch when deploying the integration.
+The variables are set in your production, development, and preview environments, as required.

 ## Prerequisites